oVirt/ovirt-site/source/feature/networkpermissions.html.md

 ##### New Action Groups for Network Object Type

+CONFIGURE_HOST_NETWORK

-##### New Roles
+##### Existing Roles

 An existing role "NETWORK_ADMIN" attached to groups MANIPUTLATE_HOST, CONFIGURE_HOST_NETWORK and CONFIGURE_CLUSTER_NETWORK.
 It is defined as administrator role having permission for all operations on a specific Logical Network.

+##### New Roles

+NetworkUser role should be created.
+It should be associated with the following groups: CONFIGURE_VM_NETWORK and PORT_MIRRORING.
+It should allow the user to create vnics attached to the subjected network and allow to listen to the network's traffic.

 ##### Updated Roles